Are You a Candidate?

 A candidate can choose to file his or her own reports, setting forth the particulars specified in NYS Election Law Section 14-102, which must disclose all the receipts of, contributions to, expenditures by, and liabilities of the campaign, including the candidate's own money.
 (EL 14-10(1).)

-To do so with NYSBOE, a candidate will file the Candidate Campaign Finance Registration Form to Request NYSBOE Filer ID# and PIN (CF-04).
+To do so with NYSBOE, a candidate will file the Candidate Campaign Finance Registration Form And/Or To Request NYSBOE Filer ID# and PIN (CF-04).
 (For filing with local board(s) of elections, contact the appropriate board to determine any registration requirements.)
 Again, this is if the candidate does not have a registered authorized committee that will be disclosing all of the financial activity of the candidate's campaign, including the financial activity of the candidate;

 Candidate Uses Authorized Committee to Disclose All